Master of Arts with a Major in Sociology

 - For cost information, as well as payment deadlines, see the Student Accounts and Billing Services website

 There are a variety of financial assistance options for students, including scholarships and work study programs.
 Visit the Office of Financial Aid's website for more information.

 The core courses for the Master’s program consist of nine hours in theory, research methodology, and statistics.
 To satisfy the theory requirement, students must take SOCI 6305 or another 6000-level theory course approved by the department’s director of graduate studies.
-To satisfy the research methodology requirement, students must take SOCI 6013 or SOCI 6613.
-To satisfy the statistics requirement, students must take SOCI 6003 or another graduate level statistics course approved by the department’s director of graduate studies.
-Students who have not taken an undergraduate theory course in sociology must enroll in SOCI 5053 prior to enrolling in SOCI 6003
+To satisfy the research methodology requirement, students must take SOCI 6013.
+To satisfy the statistics requirement, students must take SOCI 6003 or another graduate level statistics course approved by the head of graduate studies.

 An introduction to the logic and the procedures of quantitative and qualitative research methods.
 Focuses on research design, use of computer and statistical packages, data interpretation, the relation of research and theory, and the writing of scientific research reports.